 How to Avoid Potential Pitfalls with Email Communication during Long-Term Projects

 The success of a long-term project, like a web design, could be partially attributed to the email skill levels of your team members and clients.
-Email communication can either be the grease between the cogs to maintain smooth progression, or the glue that gums up the gears.
+Email communication can either be the grease between the cogs to maintain smooth progression or the glue that gums up the gears.
 In the case of the latter, time is lost, confusion occurs and business processes slow down or stop.
-While never fatal, email could make points in the project painful.
+While never fatal, the email could make points in the project painful.
 To foster a shared understanding and mitigate potential email pitfalls, keep these helpful hints in mind.